conda/.github/profile/README.md

-# The Conda Org
+# The Conda Organization
-This is the home to the various conda projects such as conda, conda-build, and conda constructor etc.
+Conda is an open source organization and the community behind conda, conda-incubator and conda-archive.